SGSAH AHRC DTP Studentship - How to Apply

 Ring-fenced Studentships

-For the 2024 competition, SGSAH is making available *at least* three ring-fenced studentships for applicants from UK Black and Minority Ethnic (BAME) communities.
+For the 2025 competition, SGSAH is making available *at least* three ring-fenced studentships for applicants from UK Black and Minority Ethnic (BAME) communities.
 These 3 ring-fenced studentships represent a *minimum* recruitment, with no maximum.
+This year SGSAH is ring-fencing in two additional categories for care-experienced and applicants with refugee status.

 In terms of process, applicants will continue to complete the Equalities Monitoring Form, which is not seen by Panel Reviews.
 Applicants will also complete a Yes/No tick box to detail whether they are applying for one of the ring-fenced studentships.
 This tick box will not be seen by Panel Reviews, who will score and rank applicants using the existing assessment criteria but will be made available to the final ranking meeting of Executive members.